kaizencycle/Kaizen-OS/AI_INTEGRITY_IMPLEMENTATION_SUMMARY.md

 This implementation makes deception structurally impossible through cryptographic proof, multi-agent consensus, and economic incentives for honesty.

-The framework is production-ready and can be immediately integrated into your Civic OS ecosystem to ensure that AI agents operate with the highest standards of integrity and moral reasoning.
+The framework is production-ready and can be immediately integrated into your Kaizen OS ecosystem to ensure that AI agents operate with the highest standards of integrity and moral reasoning.